abasile1-tech/PazaakPadawan/readme.md

 - Java and TypeScript Development: 9th of October 2023 - 13th of October 2023
 - Testing and Debugging: 14th of October 2023 - 17th of October 2023
 - Final Review and Optimization: 18th of October 2023 - 20th of October 2023
+- Presentation at the CodeBase/CodeClan Graduates Project Showcase on 8 November 2023.

 Resources Required:

-- Development environment (IntelliJ IDEA IDE for the Java version, vs code editor for React TypeScript).
+- Development environment (IntelliJ IDEA IDE for Java, vs code editor for React TypeScript).
 - Graphic design tools.
 - Testing devices and browsers.
 - Web hosting.